 Swapping out the blue hues of the ocean for the purple shades of the lavender plant, you can lose yourself amongst the flowers while strolling over the rolling hills.
 For the photography enthusiasts, the Plateau of Valensole is best to visit among the hours of 6:30 and 10:00 pm, as the golden hour gorgeously compliments the shades of lilac.

 An area on the French Riviera that attracts slightly more attention than some of the other areas on this list, the town is amongst the oldest in the area and is rich in history.
 Picasso and Matisse were among the pioneers of the area and today celebrity homes are nestled on the busy streets.
 The trip to the town should not be missed for those intrigued in art history.

-The Italian influences that inspire the coastal town of the Côte d’Azur go further than through the architecture.
-Home to one of the best restaurants in the world, currently ranking at number 28, the charm of the cultural Menton has links with 19th century Britain, as Queen Victoria’s arrival in the town in 1882 saw 5000 British residents building mansions and plating a variety of tropical plants in her honour.
+The Italian influences that inspire the coastal town of the Côte d’Azur go further than the architecture.
+Home to one of the best restaurants in the world, the charm of the cultural Menton has links with 19th century Britain, as Queen Victoria’s arrival in the town in 1882 saw 5000 British residents building mansions and planting a variety of tropical plants in her honour.